What is your approach to tinnitus treatment?

 Daily Wear Hearing Aids

 Many people with tinnitus have some degree of hearing loss.
 Hearing aids provide a dual benefit.
-First, by enhancing hearing and then by mixing your tinnitus with everyday sounds, so you discern soft sounds in the environment you might currently be missing.
-Often people receive partial or complete relief with the use of hearing aids, especially with more mild cases of hearing loss.
+By enhancing hearing and then mixing your tinnitus with everyday sounds, you can discern soft sounds in the environment you might currently be missing.
+Often people receive partial or complete relief with the use of hearing aids, especially with milder cases of hearing loss.

 Technology We Do Not Use